MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 Today, DSC ships with 12 resources as part of the PSDesiredStateConfiguration module.
 Other resources in external modules must be placed in `$env:PSModulePath` in order to be recognized by the LCM.
 A new cmdlet, [Get-DscResource](https://technet.microsoft.com/en-us/library/dn521625.aspx), can be used to determine what resources are installed on the system and available for use by the LCM.
 Once these modules have been placed in `$env:PSModulePath` and are properly recognized by [Get-DscResource](https://technet.microsoft.com/en-us/library/dn521625.aspx), they still need to be loaded within your configuration. __Import-DscResource__ is a dynamic keyword that can only be recognized within a __Configuration__ block (i.e. it is not a cmdlet). __Import-DscResource__ supports two parameters:
 * __ModuleName__ is the recommended way of using __Import-DscResource__.
 It accepts the name of the module that contains the resources to be imported (as well as a string array of module names).
 * __Name__ is the name of the resource to import.
-This is not the friendly name returned as “Name” by [Get-DscResource](https://technet.microsoft.com/en-us/library/dn521625.aspx), but the class name used when defining the resource schema (returned as __ResourceType__ by [Get-DscResource](https://technet.microsoft.com/en-us/library/dn521625.aspx)).
+This is not the friendly name returned as "Name" by [Get-DscResource](https://technet.microsoft.com/en-us/library/dn521625.aspx), but the class name used when defining the resource schema (returned as __ResourceType__ by [Get-DscResource](https://technet.microsoft.com/en-us/library/dn521625.aspx)).

 ## See Also
 * [Windows PowerShell Desired State Configuration Overview](overview.md)